Skip to content

 Font-Family and Font-Size

-Font-Family and Font-Size override the CSS variables --kx-font and --kx-font-size on :root.
+Font-Family and Font-Size are shared across modes (set directly on the Theme node) and override the CSS variables --kx-font and --kx-font-size.
 They affect the whole application — forms, grids, toolbars, menus.

 yaml